-Recently students in our evening classes have been collaborating with Mark Nuñez, an Artist in Residence with University Settlement’s Performance Project.
+Recently students in our evening classes have been collaborating with Marc Nuñez, an Artist in Residence with University Settlement’s Performance Project.
 They would like to continue the great work they’ve been doing, but they need your help.
 Watch the video above and read a statement from Mark Nuñez below, then click on the link to find out how you can help!

 This feels like home.

 A Dance & Language Performance Project for New Americans

 This feels like home. is an 8-week summer dance and language program for new Americans followed by a 6-week rehearsal and performance process in collaboration with Gotham Dance Theater.